hiphop-operation/Des222ProcessJournal/index.md

 Now that the microbit is wearable ive started testing the feedback of the device and how it might work with the physical edition.

+This video shows the microbit reacting to the dribbles when done in the correct rhythm it also show an 'X' and resets the count to 0 when an incorrect dribble is detected

 <video width="320" height="240" controls>
   <source src="./Images/BounceTest.mp4" type="video/mp4">
   Your browser does not support the video tag.